oliverqc/Interpolative-QGAN/README.md

 https://youtu.be/XFa2MbDxFoA

 ### Structure
 This algorithm was built using Pytorch and Qiskit.
 It utilizes a hybrid-structure with a QNN for the generator and a classical discriminator.
-There structure is generally:
+Their structure is generally:

 ```python
 def build_quantum_generator():